astronomer/airflow-guides/guides/scripts-bash-operator.md

 ## Example: Run a script in another programming language

 Using the `BashOperator` is the easiest way to run a script in a non-Python programming language in Airflow.
-It is   possible to run a script in any language that can be run with a bash command.
+You can run a script in any language that can be run with a bash command.

-In this example, we run a script written in JavaScript to query a public API providing the [current location of the international Space Station](http://open-notify.org/Open-Notify-API/ISS-Location-Now/).
-The query result will be pushed to XCom, and a second task extracts the latitude and longitude information in a script written in R and prints them to the console.
+In this example, we run some JavaScript to query a public API providing the [current location of the international Space Station](http://open-notify.org/Open-Notify-API/ISS-Location-Now/).
+The query result is pushed to XCom so that a second task can extract the latitude and longitude information in a script written in R and print the data to the console.

-The following steps are required:
+The following setup is required:

-- Install the JavaScript and R language packages at the OS level
+- Install the JavaScript and R language packages at the OS level.
-- Write a JavaScript file
+- Write a JavaScript file.
-- Write a R script file
+- Write a R script file.
-- Make the scripts available to the Airflow environment
+- Make the scripts available to the Airflow environment.
-- Execute the files from within a DAG using the `BashOperator`
+- Execute the files from within a DAG using the `BashOperator`.

-The language packages can be installed at the OS level by providing them to `packages.txt`:
+If you use the Astro CLI, the programming language packages can be installed at the OS level by specifying them to the `packages.txt` file of your Astro project.

 ```text
 r-base
 nodejs
 ```

-The JavaScript file below contains the code necessary to send a GET request to the `/iss-now` path at `api.open-notify.org` and returns the results at `stdout`, which will both be printed to the console and pushed to XCom by the `BashOperator`.
+The JavaScript file below contains code for sending GET request to the `/iss-now` path at `api.open-notify.org` and returning the results to `stdout`, which will both be printed to the console and pushed to XCom by the BashOperator.

 ```JavaScript
 // specify that an http API is queried